Updated: 3 days ago

-In 1975, the average amount of time a company spent ion the Fortune 500 list was 75 years.
-In 2020, it was 15!
+In 1975, the average number of years a company spent ion the Fortune 500 list once they made it on, was 75.
+By 2020 that number was down to 15!
 More remarkable is that half of all the companies on the Fortune 500 list in 2000 are out of business.

 Going out of business is only one and possibly the easiest way, to exit the Fortune 500!
 And it's the quickest one!

-Some businesses are not so lucky dying more slowly; lingering long enough for their death moan to be a death wail!
+Some businesses are not so lucky, dying more slowly; lingering long enough for their death march to be a death wail!
 Remember Barnes and Noble?
 They had a 150,000+ square foot store on 18th Street right off Broadway in New York City’s trendy Union Square neighborhood.
 I used to love to visit that store and sometimes went into the city just to spend the day there.

 But they wouldn’t let me shop there nor ride the subway to get there in my pajamas and so now, I just buy my books from the couch.